ardthomp/640_user_analytics/README.md

 # Hospital Library User Analytics

-This project analyzes literature search and article request activity across Hackensack Meridian Health (HMH), with a focus on Hackensack University Medical Center (HUMC) and system-wide usage patterns.
+This project analyzes literature search and article request activity across a large hospital network, with a focus on its flagship campus and system-wide usage patterns.

 The goal is to understand demand, workload, and research topics using structured logs and text analysis (lemmatization + categorization).